Baruch Computing and Technology Center (BCTC)

 The BCTC will send an e-mail to the user confirming the account setup and additional information about using the VPN service.

-Support for our Palo Alto NetConnect VPN Service will be phased out on MAY 31, 2013 as we move all users over to the GlobalProtect VPN.
-All users will be notified of the service change.
+Support for our Palo Alto NetConnect VPN Service was phased out on MAY 31, 2013.
+We have moved all users over to the GlobalProtect VPN.

-Please make it a point to upgrade to the GlobalProtect VPN to insure your access is not interrupted.
+Please make it a point to upgrade to the GlobalProtect VPN service.
 If you need assistance in doing this, please do not hesitate the contact the Baruch College Help Desk.